-In 2012, Evan Childs tied the individual single-season mark with 11 home runs, while Lauren Lackey became the first Gamecock in over 10 years to post a .400 batting average.
+In 2012, Evan Childs tied the then-individual single-season mark with 11 home runs, while Lauren Lackey became the first Gamecock in over 10 years to post a .400 batting average.
 Lackey earned first-team All-SEC honors, the first South Carolina softball player to accomplish that since 2003, and she also took a spot on the Easton All-America second team.
 Kaitlin Westfall led the SEC with 18 doubles, tying the second-most posted by a Gamecock in history, and another duo, Samie Garcia and Chelsea Hawkins, both posting top-10 single-season home run marks.

 The 2011 Gamecocks showed massive improvements at the plate after Beamon's arrival, posting a batting average 51 points better than the year prior, an on-base percentage 54 points improved and a slugging percentage 92 points higher.
 The team improved in every statistical category, scoring 89 more runs and posting 130 more hits.
 His outfielders also posted 19 assists and were a part of five of the Gamecocks' 26 double plays.